 Upon opening Air Quality Index – Fresh Air, you will be met with a screen that states the air quality, location, and date.
 This is almost all that there is to the app!
 There is a second tab in which different locations can be added if you want to monitor more than one area.
 Opening these tabs will allow you to see a short description of the air quality and a comparison of the China and U.S. AQI.

 Beyond this, there really isn’t much I can say about the app.
 If you are looking for the most simple way to view the current air quality index, then this app is for you!

 Conclusion – Best Apps for Checking AQI

-There are many apps that I chose not to include on this list due to them either being too limited in terms of functionality, buggy or providing limited data (such as only working in a specific country).
+There are many apps that I chose not to include on this list due to either being too limited in functionality, buggy or providing limited data (such as only working in a specific country).

 However, there are sure to be some apps that I missed.
-If you feel like something should be included on this list please feel free to let me know – if the app is good, I will be sure to add it to the list!
+If you feel like something should be included on this list, please let me know – if the app is good, I will be sure to add it!

 What is your favourite app to check the AQI?

 This is really down to personal preference.
 However, if you are looking for a quick recommendation, I recommend IQAir Air Visual.
 This app provides all of the important data and presents it in an easy-to-understand way.